andrewsuadnya/Edge-Detection/README.md

 ## Usage

 1. Clone this repository to your local machine.
-2. Install the necessary dependencies using `pip install -r requirements.txt`.
+2. Navigate to the project directory.
 3. Run the Flask application using `python app.py`.
 4. Access the application in your web browser at `http://localhost:5000`.